Pandaqi/Pandaqi-Studio/pandaqi-studio/content/creature-quellector/_index.md

 Three simple steps.
 * Read the short [playful rules](rules).
-* Download the material to print (using the "Download") button above.
+* Download any one material PDF (using the "Download" button above).
 * Print it, cut it, play!

 **Want more?** You can also [generate your own material](#material) right on this website!
 For each element, pick the type you like the most.